Are you looking to get more followers on Instagram, but don’t know where to start?

 Practically, that means interacting with potential customers and brand allies by liking, following, and thoughtfully commenting on their posts.

 Another good practice is interacting with those who are already following you.
+You should follow them back and like their content.

 The more you engage, the more you’ll show up in others’ feeds and get noticed.